-A summary of the rules for event event at Casey Littles Athletcis weekly programs is provided below.
+A summary of the rules for event event at Berwick Littles Athletcis weekly programs is provided below.
 For event specifications, please click here.

 - When the discus is "thrown", the trial is measured from the inside edge of the circle to the closest mark made by the discus along an imaginary line drawn through the centre of the circle.